go back to the Wolfenden main page

 said FATHER of JOHN WOLFENDEN was Registrar of the Swibdon Technical College, but "returned to the West Riding to a job in the Education Department at the County Hall in Wakefield."
 He "steadily moved up the office ladder" and had "a remarkable career for a boy who left school at twelve to become a 'part-timer'." - a "remarkable man, in a quiet, soft-spoken, God-fearing way.
 He had his flashes of temper, but his family, his work, and his chapel were his full life." - later, "a writer of short stories in West Yorkshire dialect"

-the MATERNAL GRANDFATHER of JOHN : "had a greengrocer's shop in a suburb of Halifax" (pg 1)
+the MATERNAL GRANDFATHER of JOHN : "had a greengrocer's shop in a suburb of Halifax" (1, marked pg 11)

 The family could not easily afford railway fares when they lived distant from the greater Wolfenden clan.